 Named 2015 eCity of Mississippi by Google, Flowood has a strong online business community and is regarded as the digital capital of the state.
 Flowood accommodates a National Weather Service office that serves the Jackson region, and the only University of Phoenix campus in Mississippi is in Flowood.

-Major highways make Meridian a transportation hub, and the city’s economy is strong in healthcare and manufacturing along with the military thanks to Naval Air Station Meridian.
+Major highways make Meridian a transportation hub, and the city’s economy is strong in health care and manufacturing along with the military thanks to Naval Air Station Meridian.
 The community is undergoing a downtown revitalization effort, and students can attend Meridian Community College and a Mississippi State University campus.

-Lined by the Mississippi and Yazoo rivers, Vicksburg houses three U.S. Army Corps of Engineers installations.
+Located at the confluence of the Mississippi and Yazoo rivers, Vicksburg houses three U.S. Army Corps of Engineers installations.
 Quality of life amenities include outdoor recreation, specialty shopping, museums and casinos, and the city is highly regarded for its Southern cuisine.
 Vicksburg hosts a Miss Mississippi Pageant each summer.

 The Tombigbee River flows through Columbus, a city distinguished for its award-winning Main Street program.
 Contributing to the community landscape is Columbus Air Force Base, Baptist Memorial Hospital-Golden Triangle and Mississippi University for Women, and the Tennessee Williams Home & Welcome Center is a major year-round tourism attraction.